-- 1. Sample of Stakeholder Communication
+- a.
+Sample of Stakeholder Communication

-- 2. Diversity Policy
+- b.
+Diversity Policy

-- 3. One Example of Community Engagement or Wellness Features (e.g., photo or flyer)
+- c.
+One Example of Community Engagement or Wellness Features (e.g., photo or flyer)

-- 4. ESG Policy (if any) (optional)
+- d.
+ESG Policy (if any) (optional)

 \ \ \ \ \ END OF APPLICATION \ \ \ \ \

 SUBMITTED CONTENT

 Building Registration Information and the Building Description may be used in Awards Program materials and with the media.
 Photographs may be used, with attribution, in Awards Program materials, with the media and in other BOMA International materials.
 All other content may be used by BOMA International in the creation of new industry materials.
 BOMA International will not include identifying information, such as building name, owner, etc., in these materials without the entrant's consent.